this page is available from http://www.phact.org/e/tt/wound.htm

 The studies dealt with "the rate of re-epithelialization of small

 surgically biopsied full thickness dermal wounds.
-In the first study of
+In the first

 the series, subjects placed their biopsied shoulder through a circular